 That’s why I recommend any of these three exchanges over Uphold:

-- CoinSmart: With trading fees at 0.2%, quick deposits and withdrawals, and strong customer support, CoinSmart is a great exchange with an even greater signup bonus.
+- CoinSmart: With quick deposits and withdrawals and average customer support, CoinSmart is a decent exchange with a great signup bonus.
 Get your $50 signup bonus with CoinSmart here.

 Here's a quick summary of these three exchanges: